PS2Sanctuary/Mandible/docs/PackFormat.md

 ### Format

 Pack files are comprised of chunks.
 Each chunk has an 8 byte header and then a block of asset headers describing the stored assets.
-The chunks are *not* terminated, so you will have to utilise the offset with the chunk header to know when you have reached the next chunk.
+The chunks are *not* terminated, so you will have to utilise the `Next Chunk` offset in the chunk header to know when you have reached the next chunk.

 Continue reading data until the chunk header equals `0x00`.
 At this point there is a buffer of `0x00` before the asset data begins.